By Audley USA specialist Beth

 While Tunnel View is a fantastic vantage point — views take in the granite hulk of El Capitan, Half Dome and Bridalveil Falls — it’s a popular stop for coach parties and photographers.
 Take the rocky Pohono Trail and head uphill, clambering over a fallen tree or two along the way as you ascend 150 m (500 ft).

-Once I’d turned onto the old stagecoach road and headed towards Artist Point itself, I found the hikers thinned out.
+Once I’d turned onto the old stagecoach road and headed toward Artist Point itself, I found the hikers thinned out.
 I was left in peace to look at other Yosemite landmarks not visible from Tunnel View, such as the slender Ribbon Falls near El Capitan.

 The hike there and back takes around an hour.
 At sunset, the view from Artist Point is particularly impressive as the valley is bathed in a warm orange glow.